"I've been constantly concerned about human actions...

 not to mock them, not to pity them...

-The Pontifical Council for Culture promotes the meeting between the salvific message of the Gospel and the cultures of our time, often marked by unbelief and religious indifference, so that they can be opened up to the Christian Faith, which creates culture and is an inspiring source of the sciences, letters and arts (Cf. Motu Proprio "Inde a Pontificatus, 25 March 1993, Art.
-1); it manifests the Church's pastoral concern for the rupture between the Gospel and culture.
-And so it promotes the study of the questions of unbelief and religious indifference that are present in different cultural areas, seeking out the causes and examining the consequences for the Christian Faith, in order to provide support for the Church's pastoral action in the evangelisation of cultures and the inculturation of the Gospel (Cf. Ibid., Art.
-2); it fosters relations between the Church and the Holy See and the world of culture, assuming initiatives aimed at promoting the dialogue between Faith and culture and intercultural dialogue.
-And it follows those that are undertaken by various Church institutions offering its own collaboration to the corresponding offices of the Episcopal Conferences (Cf. Ibid., Art.
-3).
+The Pontifical Council for Culture promotes the encounter between the saving message of the Gospel and the cultures of our time, often marked by non-belief and religious indifference, so that they may be increasingly open to the Christian faith, creator of culture and inspiring source of science, literature and the arts (Cf. Motu Proprio Inde a Pontificatus, 25 March 1993, Art.
+1).
+It manifests the Church's pastoral solicitude in the face of the serious phenomena of fracture between the Gospel and cultures, promotes the Church's and the Holy See's relations with the world of culture, taking initiatives concerning dialogue between faith and cultures as well as intercultural dialogue and following those undertaken by the various institutions of the Church.
+Finally, it offers its collaboration to the corresponding bodies of the Episcopal Conferences.

 The Humanities Department presents itself as a centre of research and study with wide-ranging interests.
 It places at the centre of its investigation the human person, existence, all human cultural manifestations, in humanity’s present and historical becoming, and in human formation marked and inspired by an authentic Christian humanism.